Wason1797/PaymentSystem/README.md

 # PaymentSystem

-Hi everyone, this in exersice sent to me by ioet EC, i had a great time solving it, and i hope mi solution complies with the requirements.
+Hi everyone, this in exercise sent to me by ioet EC, I had a great time solving it, and I hope mi solution complies with the requirements.

 ## The Problem